 At VERTEX we take these issues very seriously and are challenging ourselves to improve our diversity and maintain a truly inclusive team atmosphere.
 VERTEX has always been an entrepreneurial company and holds onto that spirit throughout the huge growth and expansion of the business.
 As we plan to continue this trajectory, we need the top talent, fresh ideas, and happy employees that thrive in a diverse environment.

 VERTEX’s diversity committee meets bi-monthly to guide overall diversity and inclusion efforts for the company and to advocate for the different experiences and priorities of all employees.
-Specific programs that are currently underway include:
+Specific programs currently underway include:

 - Women’s Resource Group – We hold monthly calls to educate all employees about the issues women face at work, provide training to promote career development, and offer mentorship support to the next generation of female leaders.